aniketmehatre/UNIPREP-Telent/README.md

 - State management via NgRx is set up with store, effects, and devtools

 ## Deployment
-- Build: npm run build
+- Build: npm run build:prod
-- Serve the contents of dist/UNIPREP with a static web server or your hosting provider.
+- Serve the contents of dist/uniprep with a static web server or your hosting provider.
 - If using PWA, ensure HTTPS and proper headers for service workers.
 - TODO: Provide deployment steps for the target hosting environment(s) (e.g., Nginx, Firebase Hosting, Vercel, etc.).